GianiGBS/GianiGBS/README.md

-Hi 👋 My name is Giovanni GBS
+Hi 👋 My name is Giovanni
 =============================

 Developer iOS and Designer